z0on/2bRAD_denovo/2bRAD_README.txt

 # get Misha's moments scripts collection
 git clone https://github.com/z0on/AFS-analysis-with-moments.git

-# print folded 2d SFS - for denovo or if mapping to genome of the studied species
+# print folded 2d SFS - for denovo or when mapping to genome of the studied species
 # (change numbers to 2x number of samples for in each pop):
 2dAFS_fold.py 3pops_dadi.data pop1 pop2 40 42

-# print unfolded 2d SFS - if mapping was to genome of sister species
+# print unfolded 2d SFS - if mapping to genome of sister species
 # (change numbers to 2x number of samples for in each pop):
 2dAFS.py 3pops_dadi.data pop1 pop2 40 42

-#scp *.pdf files to laptop, look at them

 # S2M model for pop1 and pop2
-# numbers are 2x number of samples for in each pop, and then starting values of parameters : nu1, nu2, T, m12, m21, fraction of misidentified ancestral states (for unfolded).
-Parameters will be perturbed each time so runs will be different
+# numbers are 2x number of samples for in each pop, and then starting values of parameters: nu1, nu2, T, m12, m21, and fraction of misidentified ancestral states (for unfolded).
+Parameters will be perturbed each time so all runs will be different
 # run this same command 20 or more times to ensure convergence:
 S2M.py 3pops_dadi.data pop1 pop2 40 42 1 1 1 1 1 0.01
 # folded (for denovo):
 S2M_fold.py 3pops_dadi.data pop1 pop2 40 42 1 1 1 1 1

-# Folded IM2 model for pop1 and pop2 (nu1_0,nu2_0,nu1,nu2,T,m12,m21):
+# Folded IM2 model for pop1 and pop2 (parameters: nu1_0,nu2_0,nu1,nu2,T,m12,m21):
-IM2_fold_masked.py 3pops_dadi.data pop1 pop2 40 42 1 1 1 1 1 1 1
+IM2_fold.py 3pops_dadi.data pop1 pop2 40 42 1 1 1 1 1 1 1

 #==========================